 Tracking Training Changes

-When training LoRAs, it’s crucial to keep track of your training configurations, model versions, and changes.
-This guide explains how to use automated scripts to track changes during training.
+When training LoRA models, it’s crucial to keep track of your training configurations, model versions, and changes over time.
+This guide explains how to use automated scripts to track changes during the training process, ensuring you can reproduce results and maintain an organized workflow.

 The Training Script